mikahado/gwe/README.md

 The project does use a system which gives it some of the functionality of a back-end server despite being only a frontend app.
 This system is [ReactRouter](https://reactrouter.com/web/guides/quick-start), a supplemental library which interacts with React to render components conditionally based on the app's URL.
 In short, this allows the app to display the Library view by visiting the URL `(website.com)/library`**, or to display the Resources view when visiting `(website.com)/resources`.

-**At one point, there was discussion of user login functionality, but since the app's primary audience are children, this could potentially put the app into [COPPA](https://www.ftc.gov/tips-advice/business-center/guidance/complying-coppa-frequently-asked-questions-0) territory, since something as simple as saving a child's name and email address is delicate under COPPA.
+*Since the app's primary audience are children, this could potentially put the app into [COPPA](https://www.ftc.gov/tips-advice/business-center/guidance/complying-coppa-frequently-asked-questions-0) territory, since something as simple as saving a child's name and email address is delicate under COPPA.
 For this reason the decision was made to have the app open to the public with no login required.*

-***At the time of writing, the app's domain name has not been finalized, so I use website.com as placeholder.*

 ### File Bundling w/ Webpack